 Speakers: Centers for Disease Control and Prevention, Environmental Protection Agency, OCCHE

 Starting in the fall, Million Hearts CCC will be a national forum for health care organizations to learn about the cardiovascular health threats that climate change (e.g., extreme heat, extreme temperatures) and air pollution (e.g., particulate matter) present, review evidence-based interventions to address those threats (especially for high-risk populations), and access relevant solutions and tools.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.

 Speakers: Indian Health Service, Military Health System, Veteran’s Health Administration

 The learning network will share the learning of federal health systems on emissions reduction and resilience.
 Case studies from across these systems, as well as relevant tools, will be discussed with private-sector stakeholders.
-You can register for this webinar and/or join on the day of here.
+You can view the webinar here.